muhammadmp97/DomainBids/readme.md

 - About page
 - Contact page
 - Improve the login page (UI)
-- Fix dates (should be parsed from UTC)
 - Add websocket for updating the visitors
 - Check if auction is not open
 - Add animation to new bids